- The integration of technology into city infrastructure is also widening the ways in which municipal security can be compromised.

 As such, any response will demand a coordinating agency, whose role would be to manage a crisis, liaise with stakeholders and organise necessary response activities such as emergency services.

-Tackling the smart city security issue early on
+Tackling the smart city security issue

 If we all have a part to play in ensuring the safety of our cities, then enacting a cyber response framework is one thing.
 But there’s another crucial element that needs to be addressed.